 The Human Interest team will keep an eye on future report releases from the California Secure Choice Retirement Savings Investment Board.
 In the meantime, you can learn how CalSavers works here.

-Currently, state legislatures in Connecticut, Maryland, Massachusetts, New Jersey, New York, Vermont, and Washington are evaluating their own versions of retirement savings programs.
-While most of the state authorities have taken cues from those in California, Illinois, and Oregon, it’s important to point out two differences in their approaches.
+Currently, state legislatures in Connecticut, Maryland, Massachusetts, New Jersey, New York, and Vermont (and several other states) are evaluating their own versions of retirement savings programs.
+While most of the state authorities have taken cues from California, Illinois, and Oregon, it’s important to point out variations in approach.

-Additionally, Washington borrowed a play from the implementation from the Affordable Care Act (ACA) back in 2013 and offers an online marketplace with low-cost retirement savings plans that have been verified by state officials.
-In its current iteration, the online marketplace simply allows for easy search and then links to various providers’ sites so that Washingtonians can identify the best option for their savings needs and goals.
+Washington borrowed a play from the implementation of the Affordable Care Act (ACA) back in 2013 and offers an online marketplace with low-cost retirement savings plans verified by state officials.
+Nothing is mandatory with the marketplace, which allows for easy search and links to various providers’ sites so that Washingtonians can identify the best option for their savings needs and goals.

-If you’re a small business owner and the prospect of providing a workplace retirement savings plan to your employees excites you and you don’t want to wait until your state creates one, then take action now and start shopping around for ways to provide a much-needed benefit for your employees.
-Consider Human Interest in your search and send us any questions about 401(k) plans you may have, we’d love to help!
+If you’re a small business owner and want to provide your employees with a workplace retirement savings plan, you don’t have to wait until your state creates one.
+Consider Human Interest in your search and reach out with any questions about 401(k) plans.